Water temperature in Naha

 76.2°FSea water temperature in Naha today

-As of now, in Naha, the water temperature is 73.9°F. It's safe to say that the water is comfortably warm for various water-related activities.
-Today's reading is 1.6°F higher than the average recorded on this particular day in recent years.
+As of now, in Naha, the water temperature is 75.5°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 2.4°F higher than the average recorded on this particular day in recent years.
 The sea temperature remains approximately unchanged from yesterday.
-According to the forecast, we expect the temperature to fall a bit.Recent sea temperature and forecast
+According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast

-Today's water temperature is notably higher than the average recorded over the past two weeks, indicating a significant warming trend.
+The water temperature today is above average for the last two weeks, showing a small increase in temperature.
 It is also close to the historical maximum temperature for this date.
-The maximum temperature recorded for this date was 73.7°F on 2016, while the historical minimum was 71.0°F on 2025.
+The maximum temperature recorded for this date was 73.7°F on 2019, while the historical minimum was 72.2°F on 2025.

 Daily water temperature in Naha